 land includes an interest in land;

+local government includes a regional local government;

-main road means a road declared by proclamation to be a main road for the purposes of this Act, and includes any part thereof;
+main road means a road declared by proclamation to be a main road for the purposes of this Act, and includes any part of the road;

+main roads works means any of the following —

+(a) road works;

+(b) adjoining works;

+(c) road service centre works;

+(d) environmental offset works;

+(e) any other works the Commissioner is empowered to carry out under this Act or any other written law;

 motor traffic pass means a pass that is constructed across a gap in a fence and that is designed to enable motor traffic to pass on any road made through the gap and to prevent the straying of livestock through the gap;

+oversize, in relation to a vehicle, means having a dimension that exceeds an applicable dimension requirement (whether or not the vehicle also has a mass that exceeds an applicable mass requirement) prescribed for the vehicle by regulation under the Road Traffic (Vehicles) Act 2012;

 proclaimed area means a portion of the State to which this Act applies;

-road means any thoroughfare, highway or road that the public is entitled to use and any part thereof, and all bridges (including any bridge over or under which a road passes), viaducts, tunnels, culverts, grids, approaches and other things appurtenant thereto or used in connection with the road;
+road means any thoroughfare, highway or road that the public is entitled to use and any part of the thoroughfare, highway or road, and all bridges (including any bridge over or under which a road passes), viaducts, tunnels, culverts, grids, approaches, paths for cyclists, pedestrians or both, and other things related to, or used in connection with, the road;

+road service centre means an area that adjoins and is accessible from a highway or main road and that comprises —

+(a) commercial premises, including those that are mobile, that provide goods or services for vehicles or road users; or

+(b) any other place where road users are permitted to rest or engage in recreational activities; or

+(c) any other place or facility where other activities may be carried out in connection with road travel or transport;

+road works means works relating to a road;

+secondary road means a road declared to be a secondary road for the purposes of this Act, and includes any part of the road;

-road construction includes —
+works includes the following —

-(a) the improvement and reconstruction of roads and, for that purpose, the acquisition of land, the demolition of buildings and the taking or defending of legal proceedings; and

-(b) the purchase and maintenance of plant, and the supply of labour and materials, for road construction; and
+(a) the construction of something;

+(b) the improvement or reconstruction of something;

+(c) the maintenance of the things constructed, improved or reconstructed under paragraph (a) or (b);

+(d) the repair, reconstruction or maintenance of anything affected by the things constructed, improved or reconstructed under paragraph (a) or (b);

+(e) the provision and maintenance of any equipment or service necessary for, or incidental to, the proper management of the things constructed, improved or reconstructed under paragraph (a) or (b);

+(f) revegetation;

+(g) any other demolition or removal of something;

+(h) the acquisition of land for the purposes of anything referred to in paragraphs (a) to (g);

-(c) the administration of road construction, including planning, research, investigation, survey and design; and
+(i) the administration of anything referred to in paragraphs (a) to (h), including planning, research, investigation, survey and design;

-(d) the maintenance of roads and the provision and maintenance of street lights and traffic lights and any equipment necessary for or incidental to the proper management of a road,
+(j) the purchase and maintenance of plant, and the supply of labour, materials and water for the purposes of anything referred to in paragraphs (a) to (h);

-and construct, in relation to a road, has a corresponding meaning;

-secondary road means a road declared to be a secondary road for the purposes of this Act, and includes any part thereof.
+(k) the taking or defending of legal proceedings for the purposes of anything referred to in paragraphs (a) to (j).

 [Section 6 amended: No. 34 of 1952 s.
 3; No. 7 of 1966 s.
 2; No. 70 of 1966 s.
 3; No. 57 of 1967 s.
 3; No. 47 of 1969 s.
 4; No. 27 of 1974 s.
 27; No. 96 of 1975 s.
 5; No. 53 of 1976 s.
 3; No. 10 of 1996 s.
 6; No. 14 of 1996 s.
-4.]
+4; No. 26 of 2023 s.
+5.]

 Part 2 — Commissioner of Main Roads